 In essence, Eid al-Fitr presents the faithful with the opportunity to thank God for having been granted the strength and conviction to complete the obligatory fast and obey His commandments during the holy month of Ramadan.
 By having done so, Muslims rejoice in returning to a state of fitra (innocence/purity), having been pardoned of all their transgressions, thus starting life anew.

-As we prepare to welcome the holiest of months, here are the dates, public holidays, and observances in welcoming and celebrating Eid al-Fitr 2022 in Mauritius.
+As we prepare to welcome the holiest of months, here are the dates, public holidays, and observances for welcoming and celebrating Eid al-Fitr 2024 in Mauritius.

 The Islamic calendar is lunar and based on the moon’s sighting compared to the Gregorian calendar, a solar calendar.
 Determining the date of the Eid al-Fitr depends on the sighting of the crescent moon (a day after the new moon).
 As such, the process of determining the date of the Eid al-Fitr can only be performed under cover of the night.
 Should the crescent moon not be spotted, Ramadan continues for another day.

-Eid al-Fitr 2022 is a public holiday in Mauritius.
-So, most schools and businesses are closed during the public holiday.
+Eid al-Fitr 2024 is a public holiday in Mauritius.
+So, most schools and businesses are closed during public holidays.

 Eid al-Fitr in Mauritius